 Giving a greater range of options to choose from including stainless steel lids, glass lids, ultra-low temperatures, mobile, island and even ice cream freezers, there’s a unit to meet every demand.

-The Food Standards Agency give more information regarding storage, freezing and defrosting in their Safe Catering document.
+The Food Standards Agency give more information regarding storage, freezing and defrosting as well as all other areas of operating a safe catering business on their website.

 Although most typically used as additional storage for catering kitchens, these freezers shouldn’t actually be placed in the kitchen itself.
 The presence of cooking equipment generates high ambient temperatures which aren’t conducive to low temperature freezing.